Selection Methods: Separate Application 10-20 April 2026

 Bachelor of Culture and Arts, Game Arts, daytime studies

-The selection method consists of two steps: 1) Pre-task assignments and 2) Entrance Exam
+The selection method consists of two steps: 1) Pre-task assignments and 2) Entrance Examination

 English language is used throughout the admission process.

-Note: Only eligible applicants with approved pre-assignments will be invited to the entrance exam.
+Note: Only eligible applicants with an approved pre-task (Step 1) will be invited to the entrance examination (Step 2).

 Step 1: Pre-task assignments (max.
 50 points)